 How does this medication work?
 What will it do for me?

 Febuxostat belongs to the class of medications called xanthine oxidase inhibitors.
-It is used to lower uric acid levels in people with gout.
+It is used to lower uric acid levels for people with gout who have not responded to or are unable to take the medication allopurinol.
 It works by blocking the formation of uric acid in the body.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.